 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when but William received the number I-07221 which was his POW no matter where he was sent in the Philippines.
-The “I” may have stood for Imperial or it simply may have indicated the POW was being held in the Philippines.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan on October 8th.
+It is not known when but William received the number 1-07221 which was his POW no matter where he was sent in the Philippines.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 At some point, 50 grams of mongo beans replaced some of the rice.
 In addition, sick POWs also received an additional 50 grams of meat.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.